About Elizabeth Jane (Bessie) Robinson

 Born in 1844 at Carcoar/Mount Macquarie, New South Wales, Bessie Robinson moved with her family to Canowindra aged eight, where her father became an innkeeper.

-Bessie owned and developed the land on which the present town of Canowindra largely stands.
-She inherited 160 acres (and a half share in another 80 acres) when her father died in 1860 and this included a (‘first’) subdivision which had been surveyed in 1858.
+Bessie owned and developed the land on which the present town of Canowindra largely stands, having inherited 160 acres (and a half share in another 80 acres) when her father died in 1860.

 In 1873, Bessie remarried.
 Her new husband, civil engineer Thomas Clyburn, had arrived in Canowindra during a brief gold mining rush in the late 1860s.
-After their marriage, Thomas became the licensee of Bessie’s hotel and they had six children.
+After their marriage, Thomas became the licensee of Bessie’s hotel, and they had 6 children.

 Throughout this time, Bessie continued to campaign for a new school in Canowindra.
 Thomas supported her efforts, and in 1875 her application for a ‘provisional school’ was approved.
 The school grew quickly and was upgraded to public school status by 1877.

-In 1891 Thomas passed away.
-Eight years later, Bessie married James Marshall.
-In 1904, the large orchard near the hotel’s rear into a residential area was developed – the third (‘Marshall’) subdivision – running north from what is now Ferguson Street.
+In 1891, Thomas passed away.
+Eight years later, Bessie married James Marshall and in 1904, the large orchard near the hotel’s rear was developed into a residential area – the third (‘Marshall’) subdivision – running north from what is now Ferguson Street.

 Bessie and James continued to live at the hotel until Bessie sold it in the early 1900s.
 A fourth subdivision followed in 1922.